dimitrismit/ntua_advanced_databases/src/README.md

 > output to a file, as it is done in the "run_hint_and_analyze.sh".

 > [!NOTE]
-> The output file of the query results uses "|" as separator, while timers uses "," as separator.
+> Query result files use "|" as separator, while timers results files use "," as separator.
+This is done for a practical reason and it has to do
+> with saving files in the HDFS.
 If you want to change the separator for the results file, you can use change_separator.py inside
 > the helper-code folder.
-For this to work you need to create a different folder, where you paste all four folders from the results folder.
+For this to work you need to create a different folder, where you copy and paste all four folders from the results
-> Therefore, when the change_separator.py finishes, there will be the original folder with the results (where some csv files will have | delimiter) and another folder, where "," will be the separator for all csv files.
+> folder.
+Therefore, when the change_separator.py finishes, there will be the original folder with the results (where some csv files will have "|" delimiter) and another folder, where "," will be the separator for all csv files.